oystesf/DMCpy/docs/Tutorials/Cut2D.rst

    ax.to_csv(planeFigName+'.csv',**kwargs)

-The above code takes the data from the A3 scan file dmc2021n000590, align and plot the scattering plane.Then three cuts along different directions are performed.
+The above code takes the data from the A3 scan file dmc2021n000590, align and plot the scattering plane.

-First data overview with Qz slightly positive and Qx and Qy in the plane
+Figure of the 2D plane in RLU.

 .. figure:: 2Dcut.png
   :width: 50%